 With increased services to the community such as job training, English classes, and teen programs, the Quincy YMCA outgrew its facility.
 Three fundraising campaigns were organized over the years; and in 1955 a new building opened at 79 Coddington Street in Quincy.
 This building also served as a community residence for adults with low income.

-In 1960 Camp Hayward for Girls was established across the lake from Camp Burgess.
+In 1960 Camp Hayward for Girls was established across the lake from Camp Burgess in Sandwich.

 From 1961-1965, the Quincy YMCA was privileged to have Dr. Emma Tousant as the first female Board Chair to serve in any YMCA in the United States.